 Instead of the livestock being transported, the abattoir comes to the farm.
 Eliminates unnecessary stress on animals associated with live transport.
 Less stress means less adrenalin produced, and thus more retained glycogen stores in the meat, leading to exceptional eating quality, taste and tenderness.

-Provenir oversees the whole operation from purchasing livestock on farm direct from our partnering farmers, to the on-farm processing, into our butchery and on to you.
-By processing on-farm and utilising the latest in digital traceability technology we are able provide full transparency and guaranteed provenance.
+Provenir oversees the whole operation from purchasing livestock on-farm direct from our partnering farmers to the on-farm processing, into our butchery and on to you.
+By processing on-farm and utilising the latest in digital traceability technology we are able to provide full transparency and guaranteed provenance.

 Provenir farmers raise their livestock naturally: they do not feedlot, nor do they add hormones or antibiotics to the feed as growth promotants.